Oil slicks and algae blooms marring Venezuela’s largest lake are visible from space

 The country’s oil industry is producing and exporting close to 700,000 barrels per day, according to the Organization of the Petroleum Exporting Countries (OPEC), which cites the reported government figures.
 This is equivalent to 20 percent of what PDVSA produced in 1999.

-Venezuela’s Ministry of Ecosocialism, PDVSA, and Omar Prieto, the state of Zulia’s governor, did not respond to requests for comment from The Washington Post.
+Venezuela’s Ministry of Ecosocialism, PDVSA and Omar Prieto, the state of Zulia’s governor, did not respond to requests for comment from The Washington Post.

 Josué Lorca Vega, the country’s Minister of Ecosocialism, told local reporters in June that the government agency was working on acquiring oil containment and absorption systems for Venezuela’s coastal areas — adding that “oil spills are nothing out of the ordinary because historically they have always existed.”